SHARI SCHREIBER'S BOOK NOOK

 USEFUL, ADJUNCTIVE READINGS TO HELP LIGHT YOUR WAY

 DO YOU LOVE TO BE NEEDED, OR NEED TO BE LOVED?
 I have finally gotten my first book published.
 Think of it as a primer on Codependency, and the core trauma wounds that spawn and perpetuate it.
 It's somewhat autobiographical, and delineates how I went about helping people heal.
-Look for it on Amazon, and it's also available as an e-book from your favorite online source.
+Look for it on Amazon and buy the softcover version (which I recommend), or get the e-book on Kindle.

 The Drama of the Gifted Child, by Alice Miller (and/or any other books from this author).
 Miller's had a profound influence on my writings and work.